Top 15 Amazing Things to Do in Florence (2023)

 Galleria dell’Accademia (David Statue)

-Another important museum in Florence is Galleria dell’Accademia.
+Definitely a must-do in Florence is a visit to the Galleria dell’Accademia, one of the most important museums in town.
 Not nearly as large as the Uffizi, it nevertheless houses some valuable works.
 Here you can admire an interesting collection of Florentine art as well as beautiful sculptures from the 13th to the 19th century.
 The most essential attraction of this exhibition, however, is Michelangelo’s David Statue.
 The statue of David is over 5 meters high and weighs almost six tons.
 It was created between 1501 and 1506.
 The statue of David is one of the most famous sculptures in the entire history of art and for this reason alone, a visit to the Galleria dell’Accademia is a must for every art lover.

 Tip: For this attraction it is worthwhile to buy your ticket online in advance because also here the crowd of visitors is huge and longer waiting times can be expected.